 In his recovery, he realized he was an addict and has never had a drink to this day.
 The couple and their children are so much happier and life is good (even though he says it is still very difficult not to drink.)

 Having an addiction is like having another disease or chronic condition, like cancer or Parkinson’s or anything.
-But, in my opinion, it is much more difficult because it’s not so cut and dry.
+But, in my opinion, it is much more difficult because it’s hard to see it that way.

-If you have cancer, no one is mad at you, you go to the doctor and get help, and everyone feels compassion for your situation.
+If you have cancer, no one gets mad at you.
+You go to the doctor and get help, and everyone feels compassion for your situation.
 And, I don’t think someone would want to divorce someone because the person has cancer.
 But when it comes to alcoholism, part of the disease is not being able to face the fact that you need help, your family is frustrated and angry with you, and you might be functioning fairly normally.
-So, deciding to divorce an alcoholic isn’t something that’s unheard of.
+So, divorcing an alcoholic isn’t something that’s unheard of.

 On the upside, there are countless stories of addicts living in recovery for very long periods of time—some for the rest of their lives.